 Jobs for 14 and 15 Year Olds

-When you get to high school, you begin to have a lot more expenses.
+Are you a teen who's thinking about getting a job or looking for work?
+When you start high school, you begin to have many expenses.
 Your social life becomes more important, and you likely want to stop relying on your parents for an allowance.

 When You Can Work